Roger Thompson (soccer): Trelleborgs FF

 In August 2015, Thompson signed with Swedish Division 1 club Trelleborgs FF and helped them earn promotion to the Superettan.

 Ljungskile SK

 In March 2017, Thompson signed with Swedish Division 1 club Ljungskile SK.

 York United FC

 Thompson signed with Canadian Premier League club York9 FC on 7 January 2019, which later became known as York United FC beginning in the 2021 season.
+He retired from the sport in December 2023.

 International career

 Thompson is eligible to represent Canada by naturalization and Jamaica by birth.

 Thompson earned his first call-up to the Canada U-20 team for the 2010 COTIF Tournament.
 He participated in two more Canada U-20 camps before being named to Canada's squad for the 2011 CONCACAF U-20 Championship, where he made three appearances.

 Career statistics

 Personal life

 Thompson was born in Clarendon Parish, Jamaica to Jamaican parents and moved to Brampton, Ontario at the age of ten.